DNNCommunity/DNNDocs/content/guides/tutorials/extensions/dnn-manifest-schema/index.md

         <dependency type="SomeCustomDependencyType">ValueNeededBySomeCustomDependencyType</dependency>

     ```
+    > [!Note]

-    Note: The custom dependency type must already be installed before it is used in another installation.
+    > The custom dependency type must already be installed before it is used in another installation.

 ## components